vaadin/vaadin-core/README.md

 Familiarize yourself with the code and try to follow the same syntax conventions to make it easier for us to accept your pull requests.

-The following instructions are common for all Vaadin core elements.
-You can replace `vaadin-combo-box` with any other element in the following examples.
+The following instructions are common for all Vaadin core elements. **Replace `vaadin-combo-box` with any other element in the following examples**.
 Check the element readmes for any special development notes.

 ### Getting the code